PhpGt/StyleGuide/databases/query-collection-hierarchies.md

 # Query collection hierarchies

-## Queries should be organised into a Query Collection Hierarchy.
+## Queries should be organised into a Query Collection Hierarchy

 // TODO.

-## Tables within the same collection can use an underscore to indicate their hierarchy.
+## Tables within the same collection can use an underscore to indicate their hierarchy

 // TODO.

-## Related tables should use an underscore to indicate their hierarchy.
+## Related tables should use an underscore to indicate their hierarchy

 // TODO.